toolson/G-Code-Injector/README.md

 @Layer 70 : M201 X2500
 ....

-Acceleration for X-axis (Repetier style G-Code) will first be modified at Layer 10 to ACC 1500, then acceleration will increase 500 every 30 layer.
+Acceleration for X-axis (Repetier style G-Code) will first be modified at layer 10 to ACC 1500, then acceleration will increase 500 every 30 layer.

-Repeat with Y axis if you want
+Repeat with Y axis if you want.

 #### FAQ: